andy5995/menucd/README.md

 ## Usage

-Save the script to a file, and then add this function to your environment by editing your ~/.profile, ~/.bashrc, ~/.zshrc, etc (edit the path to the script below to match the path to where you saved the script above):
+Add this function to your environment by editing your ~/.profile, ~/.bashrc, ~/.zshrc, etc (change the path in the code below to match the path to where the `menucd.sh` script is located):

 ```sh
 function menucd () {